-- Personal statement (300-500 word essay that tells your story, elaborating on information in your resume or sharing additional information that isn't in your resume)
+- Personal statement (300-500 word essay that elaborates on your resume or provides information that isn't in your resume)

 Free parking will be available in our non-residential lots, located along Rangeline Street and the corner of 10th and Rogers Street.
 For more information, view this campus map and these directions to campus.